russwinch/python_conventions/README.md

 ### String formatting

-F-strings, introduced in Python 3.6 are genreally the neatest way to insert data into strings:
+F-strings, introduced in Python 3.6 are generally the neatest way to insert data into strings:
 ```
 animals = ['dogs', 'cats']
 for a in animals: